Mercantilism and Its Modern Significance

 The advent of industrialization and capitalism set the stage for mercantilism.
 They strengthened the need for a self-governing nation to protect business rights.
 Merchants supported national governments to help them beat foreign competitors.
 An example is The British East India Company.
 It defeated the princes of India with 260,000 mercenaries.
 It then plundered their riches.
 The British government protected the company's interests.
 Many members of Parliament owned stock in the company.
 As a result, its victories lined their pockets.

 Mercantilism depended upon colonialism.
-The government would use military power conquer foreign lands.
+The government would use military power to conquer foreign lands.
 Businesses would exploit the natural and human resources.
 The profits fueled further expansion benefiting both the merchants and the nation.

 Mercantilism also worked hand-in-hand with the gold standard.
 Countries paid each other in gold for exports.
 The nations with the most gold were the richest.
 They could hire mercenaries and explorers to expand their empires.
 They also funded wars against other nations who wanted to exploit them.
 As a result, all countries wanted a trade surplus rather than a deficit.